AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 6. **S6_show_parameter_estimates_africa_PAsonly_FINALRUN.R** (Outputs plots displaying key parameters from the fitted model, including the covariance matrix for residual association between species in each model)
 7. **S7_make_predictions_africa_PAsonly_FINALRUN.R** (Calculates and outputs plots showing the predicted species richness and probability of presence for focal species over a gradient of all fixed effects in the model)

-Code for the Trait dissimilarity analysis can be found in /Additional Scripts, named **Gower Distance.R**.
+Code for the trait dissimilarity analysis can be found in /Additional Scripts, named **Gower Distance.R**.

 ### Code for Figures